Big Mama Thornton: 1960s: "Ball and Chain" and continued success

 In 1965, Thornton toured Europe with the American Folk Blues Festival, where she was "celebrated by adoring fans".
 Reviews of the tour said: "Thornton dazzles European audiences who are experiencing her live for the first time."
 Her success was notable "because very few female blues singers at that time had ever enjoyed success across the Atlantic".
 While in London on October 20, she recorded her first album for Arhoolie, Big Mama Thornton – In Europe.
 It featured backing by blues veterans Buddy Guy (guitar), Walter "Shakey" Horton (harmonica), Eddie Boyd (piano), Jimmy Lee Robinson (bass), and Fred Below (drums), except for two songs (and a third as a bonus track on the 2005 CD reissue) on which Fred McDowell provided acoustic slide guitar.
-Music producer Chris Strachwitz said in the album's liner notes: "Willie Mae 'Big Mama' Thornton is in my opinion the greatest female blues singer of this and any other decade".
-In 1966, Thornton recorded her second album for Arhoolie, Big Mama Thornton and the Chicago Blues Band with the Muddy Waters Blues Band including Muddy Waters (guitar), Sammy Lawhorn (guitar), James Cotton (harmonica), Otis Spann (piano), Luther Johnson (bass guitar), and Francis Clay (drums).
+Music producer Chris Strachwitz said in the album's liner notes: "Willie Mae 'Big Mama' Thornton is in my opinion the greatest female blues singer of this and any other decade."
+In 1966, Thornton recorded her second album for Arhoolie, Big Mama Thornton and the Chicago Blues Band with the Muddy Waters Blues Band including Muddy Waters (guitar), Sammy Lawhorn (guitar), James Cotton (harmonica), Otis Spann (piano), Luther "Guitar Junior" Johnson (bass guitar), and Francis Clay (drums).
 Thornton performed at the Monterey Jazz Festival in 1966 and 1968.
 Her last album for Arhoolie, Ball And Chain, a special compilation/anthology, was released in 1968.
 It was made up of 5 tracks by Lightnin' Hopkins, 3 tracks by Larry Williams, plus Thornton's recordings of her composition "Ball And Chain" and the standard "Wade in the Water" added on.
 A small combo, including her frequent guitarist Edward "Bee" Houston, provided backup for the latter two songs.

-By 1969, Thornton had signed with Mercury Records, which released her most successful album, Stronger Than Dirt, which reached number 198 in the Billboard Top 200 record chart.
+By 1969, Thornton had signed with Mercury Records, which released her most successful album, Stronger Than Dirt, which reached No. 198 on the Billboard Top 200 record chart.
 Next, Thornton signed a contract with Pentagram Records and finally fulfilled one of her biggest dreams.
 A blues woman and the daughter of a preacher, Thornton loved the blues and what she called the "good singing" of gospel artists like the Dixie Hummingbirds and Mahalia Jackson.
 She had always wanted to record a gospel record, and did so with the album Saved (PE 10005).
 The album includes the gospel classics "Oh, Happy Day", "Down By The Riverside", "Glory, Glory Hallelujah", "He's Got the Whole World in His Hands", "Lord Save Me", "Swing Low, Sweet Chariot", "One More River", and "Go Down Moses".
 By then, the American blues revival had come to an end.
 While the original blues acts like Thornton mostly played smaller venues, younger people played their versions of blues in massive arenas for big money.
-Since the blues had seeped into other genres of music, the blues musician no longer needed impoverishment or geography for substantiation; the style was enough.
+Because the blues had seeped into other genres of music, the blues musician no longer needed impoverishment or geography for substantiation; the style was enough.